shawnbanasick/kade/README.md

 <br/>

 ## Updates
 I have not integrated automatic updating functions into the application.
-To update you should uninstall the old version, then download and install the new version.
+To update you need to uninstall the old version, then download and install the new version.

 ## Uninstallation Instructions
 * In Windows, click the "Start" button, then click "Settings", "Apps", "KADE", and select "uninstall"